Morgan Stanley Alliance for Ch - GuruFocus.com

-Morgan Stanley today announced the second cohort of winners of its Alliance+for+Children%26rsquo%3Bs+Mental+Health+Innovation+Awards, an initiative that aims to identify and fund transformative mental healthcare solutions for children and young adults across the U.S. Each of the winning organizations will receive a $100,000 grant to help scale their solutions, as well as support through training on nonprofit management topics from experts in the field, awareness-raising and additional fundraising opportunities.
+NEW YORK, NY / ACCESSWIRE / March 1, 2023 / Morgan Stanley announced the second cohort of winners of its Alliance+for+Children%27s+Mental+Health+Innovation+Awards, an initiative that aims to identify and fund transformative mental healthcare solutions for children and young adults across the U.S. Each of the winning organizations will receive a $100,000 grant to help scale their solutions, as well as support through training on nonprofit management topics from experts in the field, awareness-raising and additional fundraising opportunities.

 From more than 600 applications, the five winners stood out for the unique impact they have made on their communities and their proposed strategies to expand and scale their programming.
 The winners were selected by experts from the Alliance for Children's Mental Health, which brings together leaders from Morgan Stanley, its Foundation and prominent nonprofits in the children's mental health space.